Our client satisfaction survey says: Our overall “scorecard” average range is 90-95%.

-Maintenance Operations, a branch of the Facilities Operations and Maintenance Division, provides comprehensive maintenance services in support of the University’s operations
+Maintenance Operations, a branch of the Facilities Operations and Maintenance Division, provides comprehensive maintenance services in support of the University’s operations.

 Structure and Strategy

-Maintenance Operations takes a thoughtful approach to using their resources, structuring processes, and providing the best customer service and use of university resources.
+Maintenance Operations takes a thoughtful approach to using their resources, structuring processes, and providing the best client service and use of university resources.
 With this approach in mind, the team is organized into a zone-based structure and employs flexible work hours, data analysis, and technology to meet operational goals.

 - The mix of reactive and proactive services better reflects the reality of the service needs.